You Drove 45 Minutes to Indiana to Place a Bet. There's a Better Way.

 The line between "legal" and "not legal" is not moral, ethical, or practical.
 It is political.
 It depends entirely on which state legislators have been convinced, which gaming commissions have been established, and which lobbying groups have succeeded.

-The same person, placing the same bet, on the same platform, for the same amount, is a customer in one state and a criminal in another.
+The same person, placing the same bet, on the same platform, can be fully eligible in one state and blocked in another.
 The border is the only difference.

 The Real Cost of the State Line

-Millions of Americans make the drive to a legal state to place bets.
+Plenty of bettors still make the drive to a legal state to place bets.
 It sounds quick.
 It is not.
 Let us calculate what that drive actually costs per trip and per season.

 Cost Per Trip to the State Line